lamoda/crpt-oms-api-client/README.md

 This library implements API client for the Order Management Station (OMS) of the CRPT (https://crpt.ru/)

-Library implements V1 (deprecated) and V2 version of OMS Api's
+Library implements V2 version of OMS Api's

 Currently this client implements just a subset of the OMS Api methods.